IverCoder/Force-DualSIM/README.md

 ## Installation

 Download the [latest version](https://github.com/IverCoder/Force-DualSIM/releases/latest) and install it on the Magisk app or flash it on a custom recovery.

+## Issues

+If you encounter any bugs, please [open an issue on this repo](https://github.com/IverCoder/Force-DualSIM/issues/new/choose).